syngenta/acai-docs/alc/docs/node/apigateway/index.md

 ---
-title: REST
+title: APIGateway
-description: Use ALC with API Gateway as a REST API
+description: Use ALC with APIGateway
 ---

-Event handler for Amazon API Gateway REST.
+Event handler for Amazon APIGateway REST & GraphQL.

 ## Features